Eryk2103/Eryk2103/README.md

 - 🔭 I’m currently working on a web scraper and online notepad
 - 🌱 I’m currently learning docker and kubernetes
 - 🤔 I’m looking for feedback on my code
-- :smile: Fun fact im a Manchester United fan
+- :smile: Fun fact i'm a Manchester United fan

 Skills:
 - C#